Azure/RDS-Templates/Scripts/README.md

         Accept wildcard characters?  false

     -useExistingJson [<SwitchParameter>]
-        will use passed json file for arguments when deploying
+        will use existing json file for arguments when deploying instead of overwriting

         Required?                    false
         Position?                    named